Yakifo/amqtt/docs/quickstart.rst

 URL Scheme
 ----------

-HBMQTT command line tools use the ``--url`` to establish a network connection with the broker.
+aMQTT command line tools use the ``--url`` to establish a network connection with the broker.
 The ``--url`` parameter value must conform to the `MQTT URL scheme`_.
 The general accepted form is :
 ::

     [mqtt|ws][s]://[username][:password]@host.domain[:port]